Jerusalem in Christianity: Early Christianity

-The exclusion of Jews from the new city of Aelia Capitolina meant that gentile bishops were appointed under the authority of the Metropolitans of Caesarea and, ultimately, the Patriarchs of Antioch.
+According to Eusebius, the fourth-century bishop and historian, the displaced Jewish Christ-following community of Jerusalem returned to the city following the First Jewish Revolt; however, his account may be unreliable and appears to reflect an attempt to present an unbroken line of succession from the apostles to his own time.
+Approximately six decades later, a second major revolt erupted in Judea, the Bar Kokhba Revolt (132–136 AD).
+In its aftermath, the Romans imposed punitive measures on the Jewish population, including their exclusion from the newly founded city of Aelia Capitolina, a Roman colony built over the ruins of Jerusalem.
+As a result, gentile bishops were appointed under the authority of the Metropolitans of Caesarea and, ultimately, the Patriarchs of Antioch.

 Origen, a prominent early Christian thinker, posited in his treatise "On the First Principles" (c.
 230 CE) that Jerusalem was an entity with transcendental features: If Israel belongs to the sphere of souls and the city of Jerusalem is in heaven, it follows that the metropolis of the cities of Israel is Jerusalem in the heavens, and likewise the whole of Judaea.
 If we listen to Paul's divinely inspired wisdom, whatever has been prophesied and spoken of Jerusalem is of the heavenly city and it is of the place that contains the cities of the Holy Land that we must understand what Scripture announces.The general significance of Jerusalem to Christians outside the Holy Land entered a period of decline during the Persecution of Christians in the Roman Empire but resumed again c.
 325 when Emperor Constantine I and his mother, Helena, endowed Jerusalem with churches and shrines, making it the foremost centre of Christian pilgrimage.
 Helena is remembered as the patron saint of archaeologists and (according to the church historian Socrates of Constantinople) claimed to have found (with the assistance of bishop Macarius of Jerusalem) the True Cross, after removing a temple to Venus that had been built over the site.
 Jerusalem received special recognition in Canon VII of Nicaea in 325, without yet becoming a metropolitan see.

 The traditional founding date for the Brotherhood of the Holy Sepulchre (which guards the Christian holy places in the Holy Land) is 313 which corresponds with the date of the Edict of Milan which legalized Christianity in the Roman Empire.

 The Council of Chalcedon in 451 raised the Bishop of Jerusalem to the rank of the patriarch, together with Rome, Constantinople, Alexandria, and Antioch.
 However, Byzantine politics meant that Jerusalem simply passed from the Syrian jurisdiction of Antioch to the Greek authorities in Constantinople.
 For centuries, Greek clergy dominated the Jerusalem church.
 Meanwhile, the Roman church never accepted the Pentarchy and instead claimed primacy.
 On the other hand, the ancient notion of the primacy of the Church of Jerusalem was preserved in several texts, like the early medieval list known as the Limits of the Five Patriarchates (Γνώσις και επίγνωσις των πατριαρχών θρόνων).